yarisvt/tyk-docs/tyk-docs/content/tyk-on-prem/installation/kubernetes/helm-chart.md

 helm install tyk-mongo bitnami/mongodb --set "replicaSet.enabled=true" -n tyk
 ```

-Follow notes from the installation output to get connection details and password.
-The DNS name of your MongoDB as set with Bitnami is `tyk-mongo-mongodb.tyk.svc.cluster.local`
-You can update them in your local `values.yaml` file under `mongo.mongoURL`
-Alternatively, you can use `--set` flag to set it in Tyk installation.
+Follow the notes from the installation output to get connection details and password.
+The DNS name of your MongoDB as set with Bitnami is `tyk-mongo-mongodb.tyk.svc.cluster.local` and you also need to set the `authSource` parameter to `admin`.
+The full `mongoURL` should be similar to `mongoURL: mongodb://root:pass@tyk-mongo-mongodb.tyk.svc.cluster.local:27017/tyk_analytics?authSource=admin`.
+You can update them in your local `values.yaml` file under `mongo.mongoURL` Alternatively, you can use `--set` flag to set it in your Tyk installation.

 {{< note success >}}
 **Important Note regarding MongoDB**